ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

 {INFO: }

 * **Both the Hub and the Sink can filter data**
-   Only documents defined by both, will be replicated.
+   Only documents matching the filters defined by both, will be replicated.
 * **Documents are selected by path**
   Paths can include wildcards (`companies/*`) and exact document IDs (`companies/88-A`).